joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 >>>
 {% endhighlight %}

-Attempting to use any of these reserved words as variable names will result in a syntax error.
-For example:
+Attempting to use any of these reserved words as variable names will result in a syntax error:

 {% highlight bash %}
 >>> import = 42